All you need to know about lasers, laser machine,s and how to get started

 The Engraving Frame or Chassis

 90% of the frames, or as we call them chasses for engravers, are made in China.
 A great many machines of this kind are sold on Alibaba or DHGate; the design is open source, so various vendors tend to release very similar products.
 The main difference is their firmware.
 The firmware determines what software you will have to install on your PC in order to operate the engraver; a PC can run multiple units at the same time, up to 3 or 4, and the software memory and CPU requirements are fairly low, so you will be able to repurpose an old desktop or laptop to operate your engraver(s).
 We have tested practically all the versions of the programs and firmware, such as GRBL, CNCC LaserAxe, ACAN, mDraw etc. These kinds of frames (or chasses) are generally called DIY, because in most cases they are sent to the customer in parts, and the customer will need to assemble them.
 Most vendors provide no instructions, but assembly videos are easy to find.

-After our testing, we have come to prefer solutions which support the CNCC LaserAxe programs.
+After our testing, we have come to prefer solutions that support the CNCC LaserAxe programs.
 This is peculiarity number one.
 Choosing a frame or chassis of the engraving table will determine what program you will work within the future.

 In this article, we will not discuss each of these programs in detail.
 Endurance regularly publishes its overviews and tutorials on its website and posts video lessons on its Youtube channel.

 The average cost of the chassis is about 100 – 300 dollars depending on size, material (acrylic+aluminum or wood+aluminum) and motor quality.
 Most chasses sell with a diode, but you will be able to find bare chassis on DHGate.

 At the higher end of the frame market, there is the MakeBlock plotter XY 2.0 kit.